Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos

 \subsubsection{Objective function}

-The goal of leaf segmentation and alignment is to discover the correct number of leaves and estimate the structure of each leaf precisely.
-If the candidates are well selected, there should not be redundant leaves or missing leaves (Fig.~\ref{fig:alignObj} (a,b)).
-And each leaf candidate should be well aligned with the edge map, i.e., with a small CM distance and the long leaf axis pointing toward the plant center.
-The rationality behind our method leads to a four-term objective function used to optimize the joint selection of all leaf candidates, which seeks the minimal number of leaf candidates ($J_1$) with small CM distances ($J_2$) and small angle differences ($J_4$) to best cover the test image mask ($J_3$).
+The goal of leaf segmentation and alignment is to segment each leaf and estimate the structure precisely.
+If the leaf candidates are well selected, there should be no redundant or missing leaves.
+Each leaf candidate should be well aligned with the edge map of the test image.
+This rationality leads to a three-term objective function, which seeks the minimal number of leaf candidates ($J_1$) with small CM distances ($J_2$) to best cover the test image mask ($J_3$).

+Each image contains around $10$ leaves while the number of potential candidates in $\mathbb{L}$ is $2,880$ in our case.
+The selection space needs to be narrowed down substantially.
+To do this, we compute the CM distance and the overlap ratio of each template to the test image mask.
+We remove leaf templates whose CM distance is larger than the average of all templates or whose overlap ratio is smaller than $90\%$.
+Finally, we generate a new set $\mathbb{L}_1$ with $N_1$ (a few hundreds) templates.
+RANSAC~\cite{fischler1981random} is not applicable here for two reasons.
+First, it is difficult to define a model or evaluation criterion for a random subset of leaf templates.
+Second, we have more outliers than inliers, which makes it hard to select the correct set in consensus.

-The objective function is defined on a $N$-dim indicator vector $\bm{x}$, where $x_n=1$ means that the $n^{th}$ transformed template is selected and $x_n=0$ otherwise.
+The objective function is defined on a $N_1$-dim indicator vector $\bm{x}$, where $x_n=1$ means that the $n^{th}$ transformed template is selected and $x_n=0$ otherwise.